todofixthis/jquery.jsonapi/USAGE.md

 Although you can enforce this via Symfony's routing system, it is recommended that you not do this and instead use `$this->requirePost();`.

-JsonAPI includes a useful mechanism for debugging API calls that allows you to see a human-readable response in your browser which requires that an HTTP GET request is accepted under certain conditions (see **Debugging** below).
+JsonApi includes a useful mechanism for debugging API calls that allows you to see a human-readable response in your browser which requires that an HTTP GET request is accepted under certain conditions (see **Debugging** below).

 ## Validating Parameters
 After validating the request method, the next step for most API actions is to validate the request parameters.
-JsonAPI provides a method to make this very straightforward:  `$this->getParam()`.
+JsonApi provides a method to make this very straightforward:  `$this->getParam()`.

 `$this->getParam()` takes two arguments:  the name of the parameter and an array